bqian12/satellite_gravity_sim/README.md

 ## Overview

-This project simulates the orbit of a satellite using the Earth Gravitational Model 2008 (EGM2008) and performs numerical integration using the 4th order Runge-Kutta method.
-The simulation reads input from a configuration file, which specifies mass, initial conditions, time parameters, and the path to the EGM2008 coefficients file.
-The EGM2008 gravitational potential model coefficients were obtained from ICGEM.
+This project simulates the orbit of a satellite and performs numerical integration using the 4th order Runge-Kutta method.
+The simulation reads input from a configuration file, which specifies satellite mass, initial conditions, time parameters, and earth parameters.
+Previously, the EGM2008 model was used but issues were encountered uploading the coefficients to Github.

 ## Environment

-This simulation requires Rust to be installed on the system, along with the `ndarray` crate.
+This simulation requires Rust to be installed on the system.

 ## Running the Simulation

-To run the simulation, simply `cargo build` and `cargo run`.
+To run the simulation, simply `cargo build` and `cargo run` from the top level `satellite_gravity_sim` directory.
 An example input file is included called `input.txt`.
-Note that the simulation is currently slow due to the amount of computation.
-Improvements should be made in the future to performance.
+The user will be prompted for an input file, but the simulation will also by default use the provided `input.txt` file.